erickfis/NOAA-Storm-Database/readme.md

     # treating var names
     names(dados) <- gsub("_", ".", tolower(names(dados)))
-    names(dados)

-    ##  [1] "state.."    "bgn.date"   "bgn.time"   "time.zone"  "county"
-    ##  [6] "countyname" "state"      "evtype"     "bgn.range"  "bgn.azi"
-    ## [11] "bgn.locati" "end.date"   "end.time"   "county.end" "countyendn"
-    ## [16] "end.range"  "end.azi"    "end.locati" "length"     "width"
-    ## [21] "f"          "mag"        "fatalities" "injuries"   "propdmg"
-    ## [26] "propdmgexp" "cropdmg"    "cropdmgexp" "wfo"        "stateoffic"
-    ## [31] "zonenames"  "latitude"   "longitude"  "latitude.e" "longitude."
-    ## [36] "remarks"    "refnum"

-This database has 902297 observations.
-Each observation corresponds to an event occurrence.

-To determine the most harmful events to human health, we will check the variables related to human health, which are "fatalities" and "injuries".

-To determine the most harmful events to economy, we will check the variables related to economic measures, from "propdmg" through "cropdmgexp".

-Also, in order to analyse various occurrences of the same event, we will measure the duration of the event, its magnitude and where the event occurred (state and county name).

     # select desired vars
     harm.df <- dados %>% select(evtype, mag, state, countyname, bgn.date, end.date, 23:28)